operasoftware/devopera/tv/_posts/_2014-11-16-opera-tv-store-emulator-4x.md

 ## Description {#description}

-The Opera TV Emulator allows web developer to test HTML-based applications for the [Opera TV Store][1](For SDK 3.x emulation use Opera TV Emulator 3.4).
+The Opera TV Emulator allows web developers to test HTML-based applications for the [Opera TV Store][1].
 It is created as an extension for the Opera 24+ Desktop browser.

+Note: For SDK 3.x emulation, please use Opera TV Emulator 3.4.

 ## Features {#features}

-- Overscan - be able to see how your app looks like when overscan occurs
+- Overscan — check what your app looks like when overscan occurs
 - Default CSS TV colors
 - Remote control widget is enabled all the time and is located on the bottom of the screen.
-It is possible to hide it, when clicking in dash icon.
+It is possible to hide it, when clicking the dash icon.
-- Functional key mappings - VK_KEY button emulation, including directional, enter, back and colour buttons (r,g,b,y)
+- Functional key mappings — VK_KEY button emulation, including directional, enter, back and color buttons (r,g,b,y)
-- Draggable popup with information appears when window.close function is called
+- Draggable popup with information appears when the `window.close` function is called
-- localStorage disabled - when localStorage is used error popup appears
+- `localStorage` is disabled — when `localStorage` is used, an error popup appears

 ## Installation {#install}

 1. Download the latest version of the Opera TV Store Emulator extension for [Opera][3]
-2. open extensions tab
+2. open the extensions tab
-3. drag&drop extension on extensions tab
+3. drag & drop extension on extensions tab
 4. After the installation is finished you can check "Allow access to file URLs" to emulate local files - e.g file://foo/bar/index.html

 [3]: http://apps.tvstore.op-cdn.net/opera-tv-store-emulator/description_page/OperaTVStoreEmulator.nex